Updated September 30, 2019

-Updated September 30, 2019**

 For many organizations, auditors and consultants play a fleeting role.
 Once the audit is complete, they provide a report of their findings aligned to a control framework like NIST or ISO 27001 and move on to the next account.
 These reports (like the one received by the City of Atlanta) often provide glaring insights into the gaps in an organization's cybersecurity posture.
 Unfortunately, without ongoing oversight or political will to invest in changes, these reports get put in the drawer when the next organizational fire drill takes precedence.
 Without an active, ongoing Cybersecurity Management plan with transparent executive oversight, many organizations are able to collectively put their head back in the sand and hope that nobody exploits any of the known vulnerabilities.

 There are plenty of reasons your organization should have sufficient cybersecurity budget in place.
 Here are three key points to justify the desired expense and why you should be creating your cybersecurity management plan right now:

 Cyber incidents and breaches are very costly and can disrupt business operations for businesses of all sizes and industries.

 While your corporate perimeter may be locked tight, you cannot be sure about your suppliers.

 With the increasing use of cloud-based services, your organization’s business data can be accessed from anywhere.

-To get more money allocated for the cybersecurity budget, you must clearly present the problems that are present without cybersecurity, the plan you will implement to protect the company’s assets, and justifications for the cost.
+To get more money allocated for your budget, you must clearly present the problems that are present without cybersecurity, the plan you will implement to protect the company’s assets, and justifications for the cost.
 Luckily, this is really not as intimidating to accomplish as it may sound.
-Organizations must build an ongoing Cybersecurity Management Program in order to communicate with their stakeholders (be it a corporate board or taxpayers).
+Organizations must build an ongoing cybersecurity management program in order to communicate with their stakeholders (be it a corporate board or taxpayers).
 Once you have this, it will be a lot easier to manage and attain funding for.
-It is up to the organization to create a centrally organized program and use that as ammunition to justify increasing Cybersecurity budget requests.
+It is up to the organization to create a centrally organized program and use that as ammunition to justify increasing cyber budget requests.
 The challenge for many organizations is exactly how to start a Cybersecurity Management Program and prove it is worth the cost.